 S.B.
-No. 2077 amends the qualifications for members of the board of directors of the Texas Mutual Insurance Company by updating the criteria that disqualify individuals from serving on the board.
-The bill specifies that an individual cannot serve if they or a related individual within the first degree of consanguinity or affinity is a licensed insurance agent, serves in any capacity for an insurer writing workers' compensation insurance in Texas, or has a financial interest in such an insurer.
+No. 2077 amends the qualifications for members of the board of directors of the Texas Mutual Insurance Company by updating the criteria that disqualify individuals from serving.
+The bill specifies that an individual cannot serve on the board if they or a related individual within the first degree of consanguinity or affinity is a licensed insurance agent, serves in any capacity for an insurer writing workers' compensation insurance in Texas, or has a financial interest in such an insurer.
 Additionally, the bill clarifies that individuals who receive substantial benefits from the company or are associated with insurance associations are also disqualified.

 Statutes affected: Introduced: Insurance Code 2054.052 (Insurance Code 2054)